chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

 ## Exporting as a static app

-To deploy Storybook we first need to export it as a static web app.
+To deploy Storybook, we first need to export it as a static web app.
 This functionality is already built-in to Storybook and pre-configured.

 Running `yarn build-storybook` will output a static Storybook in the `storybook-static` directory, which can then be deployed to any static site hosting service.